Geely Galaxy Starshine 7

-The Geely Galaxy Starshine 7 (Chinese: 吉利银河星耀7; pinyin: Jílì Yínhe Xīngyào 7) is an upcoming plug-in hybrid mid-size sedan to be manufactured by Geely Auto under the Geely Galaxy marque.
+The Geely Galaxy Starshine 7 (吉利银河星耀7 (Jílì Yínhe Xīngyào 7)) is a plug-in hybrid mid-size sedan to be manufactured by Geely Auto under the Geely Galaxy marque.

 Overview

-The Starshine 7 is a mid-size sedan similar in size and design to the Starshine 6.
-It was registered on the MIIT database in October of 2025, however a launch date has not yet been announced.
+On March 17, 2026, Geely Galaxy released the official picture of the Starshine 7. is a mid-size sedan similar in size and design to the Starshine 6, compared to which it is 52 mm longer with a 96 mm longer wheelbase, 29 mm wider, and 15 mm taller.
+It was registered on the MIIT database in October 9, 2025, however a launch date has not yet been announced.